How to Know if the Debt Collection Statute of Limitations (SOL) has Been Reset

 If it has been six years since you last paid anything on the debts at issue, Milan Investments, nor Oxford Law LLC in Pennsylvania, can legitimately sue you.
 That is to say, they could file the suit, but you can defend that quickly and simply as being time barred.
 The last payment reference of 2011 on your credit reports appears to be erroneous.

-In Michigan, you renew the SOL to be sued, when you do so in writing.
+In Michigan, you renew the statute of limitations to be sued, when you do so in writing.
 You can review the governing statute here.
 Speaking to the creditor, a debt collector, or a new debt owner does not reset the SOL clock to sue in your state (but it can in others).

 Your credit reports will continue to show unpaid debts on your credit reports for up to 7.5 years from when you first missed your payments.
-That SOL for reporting is governed by the FCRA at the federal level.
+That statute of limitations for reporting is governed by the FCRA at the federal level.
 There are some exceptions to this, like New York law for paid collections.
 But I am not aware of anything different regarding credit reporting in Michigan.

 With your last payment to the creditor being March of 2007, this should be coming off of your credit report in a matter of weeks.
 The charge off reporting showing for the following year should not impact this (but unfortunately can).
 And though you mention that neither Oxford Law or Milan Investments are showing on your credit reports, any collection entry on your credit reports (other than a judgment for the same debt) should fall off at the same time as the loan originators reporting (also something to be watchful of).